 The hand over hand sign language most often used with congenitally deafblind individuals.

-Is a visual language with its own syntax and grammar, distinct from English, used by Deaf people in Canada and the United States.
-Meaning is conveyed through signs that are comprised of specific movements and shapes of the hand and arm, eyes, face, head and body posture.
-In Canada, there are two main sign languages: ASL and la langue des signes quebecoise (LSQ).
+A visual language with its own grammar and syntax… used by Deaf people primarily in Anglophone Canada and the United States.
+Meaning is conveyed through signs that are comprised of specific movements and shapes of the hand and arms, eyes, face, head, and body posture.

-This is an alternative format for people who are blind or deafblind.
-Braille is a tactile system of raised dots representing letters or a combination of letters of the alphabet.
+Braille is a tactile system of raised dots representing letters or a combination of letters of the alphabet that is felt with the fingertips.
+Braille is used primarily by people who are blind and deafblind.
 Braille is produced using Braille transcription software.

 A Communicator provides sign language, interpreting, and/or communicator services, where required, for Deaf adults who have a developmental delay, mental health issues and/or low language skills.
 The communication will match the language level of the individual.